Amianthium

-Amianthium is a genus of perennial monocot plants found in North America.
+Amianthium is a genus of perennial monocot plants found in eastern North America.
 The genus contains only one species, known as Amianthium muscitoxicum.
-Common names for A. muscitoxicum include "fly poison" (which comes from its historical use as a fly poison) and "stagger grass" (which describes cattle behavior after ingesting it).
-The species name muscitoxicum comes from a direct translation of "fly poison" in Latin: muscae = flies, toxicum = poison.
+Its common names include "fly poison" and "stagger grass".
+The species name muscitoxicum comes from a direct Latin translation of "fly poison": muscae = flies, toxicum = poison.
 The entire plant is poisonous to an array of species, including humans, and the bulb is particularly toxic.
 A. muscitoxicum was first recorded by Thomas Walter in his work Flora Caroliniana in 1788.

 Description

+The indeterminate, bracteate raceme of A. muscitoxicum.

 Amianthium muscitoxicum blooms between May and July with small white flowers that turn greenish or purplish with age.
-Its flowers form an indeterminate bracteate raeceme inflorescence.
-It blooms from the bottom of the inflorescence up, eventually forming small, bright orange fruits in the late summer or fall.
+Its flowers form an indeterminate bracteate raceme inflorescence.
+It blooms from the bottom of the inflorescence upwards, eventually forming small, bright orange fruits in the late summer or fall.

-A. muscitoxicum can grow 1-4 feet tall.
+A. muscitoxicum can grow 1–4 feet tall.
 Its main leaves are at the base of the plant; they are thin and can grow more than 12in long.
 It also has leaves along the length of the stem, but they are very reduced.